Belleair Shore, Florida

 Belleair Shore is a town in Pinellas County, Florida, United States.
-It was established in 1955.
-As of the 2010 census, it had a population of 109.
+The Town of Belleair Shore is part of the Tampa–St. Petersburg–Clearwater Metropolitan Statistical Area, more commonly known as the Tampa Bay area.
+It was officially established and incorporated as a municipality in 1955.
+As of the 2020 census, it had a population of 73.

 Geography

+The approximate coordinates for the Town of Belleair Shore is located at 27°54′54″N 82°50′46″W, along the Gulf of Mexico.

 According to the United States Census Bureau, the town has a total area of 0.5 sqmi, of which 0.1 sqmi is land and 0.4 sqmi is water.
-The town is located at 27.91742 N, 82.84945 W on the Gulf of Mexico.

 One of Florida's smallest and thinnest incorporated towns, Belleair Shore is located entirely on the west side of Gulf Boulevard, bounded by the Gulf to the west, Belleair Beach to the north and east, and Indian Rocks Beach to the south.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the Town of Belleair Shore has a humid subtropical climate zone (Cfa).

 Demographics

-The census of 2000 incorrectly reported that the population of this town was 0.
-The 2010 Census reported 109 residents.
+2010 and 2020 census

+As of the 2020 United States census, there were 73 people, 42 households, and 35 families residing in the town.

+As of the 2010 United States census, there were 109 people, 29 households, and 21 families residing in the town.

+2000 census

+According to the 2000 census, the population was zero.